ErykKul/json-transformer/README.md

 }
 ```

-If we want to treat each element of an array as a separate value, then we need to use the `[i]` notation and iterate over the values inside that array (see also [Working with arrays](#working-with-arrays)).
+If we want to treat each element of an array as a separate value, then we need to use the `[i]` notation and iterate over the values inside that array (see also [working with arrays](#working-with-arrays)).
 For example:

 Source:
 ```json